Deploy FastAPI using AWS Elastic BeanStalk¶

 Let's fix these errors.

-Create a new folder in the project root called .ebextensions
+Create a new folder in the project root called .ebextensions.
+Within the newly created folder create a file named 01_fastapi.config:

 # .ebextensions/01_fastapi.config